-Born and raised in South Carolina, music was a huge part of Rucker‘s family.
+Born and raised in South Carolina, music was a huge part of Darius Rucker‘s family.
 The family attended church every Sunday, where Rucker heard the influence of religious music, and his father was in a gospel band called The Traveling Echoes.

-Rucker found the bulk of his professional success with Hootie And The Blowfish after their formation at the University of South Carolina in 1986, going on to top pop music charts throughout the 1990s and early 2000s.
-He struck out on a solo career in 2001 with his debut album, The Return Of Mongo Slade.
+Rucker found the bulk of his professional success with Hootie and the Blowfish after their formation at the University of South Carolina in 1986, going on to top pop music charts throughout the 1990s and early 2000s.
+He struck out on a solo career in 2001 with his debut album, The Return of Mongo Slade.

 In 2008, Rucker launched his foray into country music with Capitol Records Nashville and became the second-ever Black artist to top Billboard‘s Hot Country Songs list after Charley Pride.

 The Country Music Association titled him a New Artist Award one year later, making him the second black musician ever to receive that honor.
 With vocals heavy and thick as Southern molasses and a stage presence to break barriers, it’s no question that Rucker will remain in the country spotlight for many years to come.

-2. Rhiannon Giddens
+5. Rhiannon Giddens

-Americana powerhouse Rhiannon Giddens burst onto the spotlight in the early 2000s with her country, blues, and folk band, the Carolina Chocolate Drops.
+Americana powerhouse Rhiannon Giddens burst into the spotlight in the early 2000s with her country, blues, and folk band, the Carolina Chocolate Drops.
 She has since collaborated with various prominent artists such as Ben Harper and Amanda Palmer, weaving her talent into multiple genres.

 Giddens makes it her mission to bring to life the lost sounds of past slave cultures, as well as African-American traditions in Appalachia and the South.
 She is the recipient of several Grammy Awards and a MacArthur Fellowship, which join her impressive list of other honors both in and out of the country music genre.